Since his appointment in January 2010, Graham Ketcheson has been working diligently to improve:

 I make fun and engaging online content for our community.

 The Paddle Canada Board of Directors is comprised of thirteen (13) Regional Directors (one (1) from each Province and Territory of Canada), the immediate Past President, Blair Doyle, and the President Emeritus, Eric Williams.
-The term of office for each Regional Director is nominally two years, with half the Board of Directors elected in odd-numbered years and the remaining half elected in even-numbered years as follows:
+As per the new Paddle Canada By-Laws 2014, the term of office for each Regional Director is nominally 3 years, with one third of the Board of Directors elected in a 3 year rotating cycle as follows:

 Each Regional Director will represent all Paddle Canada members in their Region (province or territory) on the Paddle Canada Board of Directors.
 They will further be accountable to all Paddle Canada members across Canada.

 You can learn more about the Paddle Canada election process here.